 5 actions that can help with readjusting:

 - Review the situation with an open mind.
 It might not have been the right timing.
-You might not have been the perfect fit for the job.

 - Process what has happened.
 Take time to feel the disappointment, vent and then MOVE on.
 Don’t get stuck on complaining or venting about it for months and years.
 The outcome can’t be changed.
 Think about ways to readjust and make this work for you.